JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 ## Desugared Propositional Descriptions

 I will now show the desugared final forms of the propositional description code given so far.
-It is very important to studies these terms carefully, as they are the terms of our canonical type theory and will appear as types everywhere throughout our language (as types are fully evaluated terms).
+It is very important to study these terms carefully, as they are the terms of our canonical type theory and will appear as types everywhere throughout our language (because types are fully evaluated terms).

 The first bit of sugar we will get rid of has to do with the pattern